badlydrawnrob/python-playground/building-with-fast-api/notes/Anki.md

 ## Essentials

+> Getting through the book has been quite a slow process.
+Just imagine doing this from scratch in a different language! **Do not take that journey lightly**, as it's liable to take 2-3 months.

 1. Have a great **high-level view** of your API, architecture, data flow, etc.
 2. **Treat some parts of the program as a black box** (outsource these parts).
 3. Be extremely careful of **your "learning line", the framing of "need to know"**.